koenrane/KR-new-site/content/environmental-structure-can-cause-instrumental-convergence.md

 Unfortunately, there are always power-seeking reward functions not much more complex than their non-power-seeking counterparts.
 Here, "power-seeking" corresponds to the intuitive notions of either keeping strictly more options open (Proposition 6.9), or navigating towards larger sets of terminal states (theorem 6.13).
 (Since this applies to several results, I'll leave the meaning a bit ambiguous, with the understanding that it could be formalized if necessary.)

-> [!note] Theorem: Simplicity priors assign non-negligible probability to power-seeking
+> [!math] Theorem: Simplicity priors assign non-negligible probability to power-seeking
 > Consider any MDP which meets the preconditions of Proposition 6.9 or theorem 6.13.
 Let $U$ be a universal Turing machine, and let $P_U$ be the $U$\-simplicity prior over computable reward functions.
 >
 > Let `NPS` be the set of non-power-seeking computable reward functions which choose a fixed non-power-seeking action in the given situation.
 Let $\text{PS}$ be the set of computable reward functions for which seeking power is strictly optimal.[^1]